Eiko-Tokura/monad-effect/README.md

 ### RS.Class – `MonadReadOnly`, `MonadReadable`, `MonadStateful`

-`Control.Monad.RS.Class` defines type‑class interfaces similar to `MonadReader`/`MonadState`, but *without* functional dependencies, so a single monad can have many readable and stateful values:
+`Control.Monad.RS.Class` defines type-class interfaces similar to `MonadReader`/`MonadState`, but *without* functional dependencies, so a single monad can have many readable and stateful values:

 ```haskell
 class Monad m => MonadReadOnly r m where